 Dharma Initiative Vibes

 I was bursting with anticipation to finally see our villa in person and it did not disappoint.
 Upon stepping into the open-air first floor we were immediately greeted with the sight of a refreshing turquoise plunge pool, the crowning glory of this modern treehouse.
-The small pool has an infinity edge, overlooking the surrounding pond which is filled with lotus flower and monitor lizards.
+The small pool has an infinity edge, overlooking the surrounding pond which is filled with lotus flowers and monitor lizards.

 Photo via The Innbox